 - (1) Do you think the number of hydrogen bonds in liquid water should be more or less than four?
 Why?
 Load the file water-298K-1atm.pdb, a snapshot of equilibrated water at 298 K and 1 atm, into VMD.
 Count the average number of hydrogen bonds for each molecule by running the script count-Hbonds.tcl using the "source" command in the TkConsole.
 Make sure before hand that you are in the right directory; you may have to first change the directory with the command "cd case-study-water/section02" in the TkConsole.
-Does your result match what you expected? - (2) Load the VMD saved state water-298K-1atm.vmd.
+Note that we are using a less stringent criteria to select hydrogen bonds and do not take into account the bond angle. - (2) Load the VMD saved state water-298K-1atm.vmd.
 Use VMD to count the number of hydrogen bonds that the three water molecules shown in color make with other molecules: (a) green, (b) orange, (c) yellow.
-Use 3.0 Angstroms and 30 degrees as the cutoff for hydrogen bonding.
-Give the number of hydrogen bonds for each of the three molecules along with the resids of the molecules to which it is hydrogen bonded.
+Use 2.6 Angstroms as a cutoff for hydrogen bonding.
+Give the number of hydrogen bonds for each of the three molecules along with the resid's of the molecules to which it is hydrogen bonded.
+Since bond angles are not being considered for the present exercise, do not use the Hbonds drawing method of VMD, but rather measure distances directly between each molecule and its neighbors using VMD.